jewelsjacobs/jewelsjacobs.github.io/source/getting-started/index.markdown

     {% imgcap /images/openCommandWindow.png Shift + Right-Click on folder  %}

+ 3. Your Command Window should now be open and the current directory will be the `C:\Users\-YourUserName-\Documents\app>` directory.

+    {% imgcap /images/command_window.png Command Window  %}

- 3. In the new Command Window type the following.
-Make sure to press the enter key after every line.
+ 3. In the new Command Window type the commands shown below.

+    ** NOTE: When asked to type commands in the Command Window, make sure to press the enter key after every line and wait till each command task is compleated before extering the next line**

     {% coderay %}
       npm install -g express –S
       express